andraugust/andraugust.github.io/index.md

 ## [The First-Link Taxonomy of Wikipedia](wikilinks.html)

 <p style="opacity:0.5">04/2018</p>
-An interesting property of Wikipedia is that most pages first-link to their immediate superset.
-For example, _poker_ first-links to _card game_ and _card game_ first-links to _game_, etc.  Where do the first-links eventually go?
+An interesting property of Wikipedia is that the first link on most pages will go to that page's immediate superset.
+For example, _poker_ goes to _card game_, _card game_ goes to _game_, etc.  Where do these first-links lead?
 And what does the first-link taxonomy look like?

 ## [Satellite Image Classification on the FMoW Dataset](fmow.html)